 No matter how much you do, physical activity is good for your body and mind.
-Adults should aim to be be active every day.
+Adults should aim to be active every day.
 Some is good – more is better still.

 A daily brisk walk can boost your energy, lift your mood and make everyday activities easier.